kimwoct/brain-storm/docs/user-stories.md

 When: I open the PHC platform
 And: I view my assignment
 And: I click "Cancel Shift"
-Then: I see warning modal: "100HKD will be deducted when you apply AL within 48 hours before coming job!"
+Then: I see warning modal: "300HKD admin cost will be deducted when you apply AL within 48 hours before coming job!"
-And: I see penalty details (-1 score, -100 HKD)
+And: I see penalty details (-1 score, -300 HKD)
 When: I confirm cancellation
 Then: Assignment cancelled
 And: Score decreases by 1 point
-And: 100 HKD deducted from payment
+And: 300 HKD deducted from payment
 And: I receive cancellation confirmation via push notification
 ```